Electric bicycle: Pedelecs

 An e-bike conforming to these conditions is considered to be a pedelec in the EU and is legally classed as a bicycle.
-The EN15194 standard is valid across the whole of the EU and has also been adopted by some non-EU European nations and also some non-European jurisdictions (such as the state of Victoria in Australia).
+The EN15194 standard is valid across the whole of the EU and has been adopted by some non-EU European nations including the UK, and also some non-European jurisdictions (such as the state of Victoria in Australia).

 Pedelecs are much like conventional bicycles in use and function—the electric motor only provides assistance, for example, when the rider is climbing or struggling against a headwind.
 Pedelecs are therefore especially useful for people in hilly areas where riding a bike would prove too strenuous for many to consider taking up cycling as a daily means of transport.
 They are also useful for riders who more generally need some assistance, e.g. for people with heart, leg muscle or knee joint issues.